 Conduct baseline IAQ testing after construction ends and prior to occupancy using testing protocols consistent with the EPA Compendium of Methods for the Determination of Air Pollutants in Indoor Air and as additionally detailed in the LEED Reference Guide for Green Building Design and Construction, 2009 Edition Healthcare Supplement.

 Demonstrate that the contaminant maximum concentrations listed below are not exceeded.

 For each sampling point where the maximum concentration limits are exceeded, conduct an additional flush-out with outside air and retest the noncompliant concentrations.
 Repeat until all requirements are met.
 When retesting noncompliant building areas, take samples from the same locations as in the first test, although it is not required.

 Conduct the air sample testing as follows:

 - All measurements must be conducted prior to occupancy, but during normal occupied hours with the building ventilation system started at the normal daily start time and operated at the minimum outside air flow rate for the occupied mode throughout the test.

 - All interior finishes must be installed, including but not limited to millwork, doors, paint, carpet and acoustic tiles.
 Movable furnishings such as workstations and partitions should be in place for the testing, although it is not required.

 - The number of sampling locations will depend on the size of the building and number of ventilation systems.
-For each portion of the building served by a separate ventilation system, the number of sampling points must not be less than 1 per 25,000 square feet or for each contiguous floor area, whichever is larger.
+The number of sampling locations must include the entire building and all representative situations.
 Include areas with the least ventilation and greatest presumed source strength.